 Once the channel is set, your RTU will use a protocol to send status information; one of the most common is SNMP ("Simple Network Management Protocol")

 This is common on RTUs designed for either Telecom or IT environments.
-Directly-monitored RTUs can use HTTP/HTTPS to provide an on-board web interface that you can access from any web browser on the network.
-SCADA RTUs will tend to use DNP3 or Modbus to talk.
-Many older RTUs use a vendor-specific proprietary protocol that is compatible only with master stations from that same vendor, or a multi-protocol master station like T/Mon.
+Directly monitored RTUs can use HTTP/HTTPS to provide an on-board web interface that you can access from any web browser on the network.
+SCADA RTUs will tend to use DNP3 or Modbus to communicate.
+Many older RTUs use vendor-specific protocols that are only compatible with master stations from that same vendor, or multi-protocol master stations like T/Mon.

 DPS Telecom even has a few clients who run sandwich shops (monitor temperature of deli meats), car washes (detect gear status and times when pipes might freeze and burst), and pig farms (pigs are very sensitive to changing temperatures and humidities).

-In summation an RTU is a device that gives you visibility over remote sites that are vital to your business.
+In summation an RTU is a device that provides supervisory control and data acquisition over remote sites vital to your business interests.
 They're used in all sorts of businesses, from telecom to utilities to public safety and more.

 No matter the industry, RTUs are adaptable and efficient automation devices; reducing manual and repetitive labor key to mission critical operations.